codacy/codacy-checkstyle/src/main/resources/docs/description/AvoidNestedBlocks.md

-Finds nested blocks, i.e. blocks that are used freely in the code.
+Finds nested blocks (blocks that are used freely in the code).

 Rationale: Nested blocks are often leftovers from the debugging process, they confuse the reader.